aslpavel/palette-emacs-theme/README.md

 ```emacs-lisp
 (load-theme 'palette t)
 ```
-You can setup pressets which you can cycle over by setting `palette-pressets` custom property.
-And use interactive `palette-presset-cycle` function to switch between pressets.
+You can setup presets which you can cycle over by setting `palette-presets` custom property.
+And use interactive `palette-preset-cycle` function to switch between presets.

 ### Contributions
 If you don't have favourite package supported, feel free to create pull request.